 Two-thirds of the employees at Atlanta, BeltLine, Inc. are women, many of whom hold executive and senior leadership roles.
 In honor of Women’s History Month, we’re highlighting some of the powerhouse women behind the scenes of the Atlanta BeltLine project.

-Bubbly, energetic, and positive—Kara Keene Cooper lights up a room with her big smile and sparkling eyes.
+Bubbly, energetic, and positive—Kara Lively lights up a room with her big smile and sparkling eyes.
 Everyone is a future friend, and no one leaves her presence without a kind word of encouragement.
-But don’t be fooled by this eternally optimistic demeanor: Cooper is a business savvy, strategic thinking force that is passionate about serving the Atlanta BeltLine business community.
+But don’t be fooled by this eternally optimistic demeanor: Lively is a business savvy, strategic thinking force that is passionate about serving the Atlanta BeltLine business community.

 “That changed my life,” she recalls.
 “The economy crashed, and people were struggling.
 I learned a lot about community and what it means to support your neighbors.”

 Already immersed in the world of urban development, having earned her Master of Public Policy with a focus on Planning and Economic Development from Georgia State University, Lively “fell in love with the way the [Atlanta BeltLine] project would be able to repurpose a railroad corridor that once divided the city to bring new connections.”